kheyer/Genomic-ULMFiT/Bacteria/E. Coli/README.md

 The ULMFiT process consists of several stages.
 First a language model is trained in an unsupervised fashion, using a string of tokens as input to predict the next token.
 Then a classification model is initialized with the pretrained weights from the language model.

-These notebooks build up to this final procedure in several steps.
+These notebooks build up to this final procedure in several steps. __E. coli 0__ details extracting promoter sequences and negative examples from the E. coli genome.
 In __E. coli 1__ we train a model using only the classification dataset - no pretraining.
 In __E. coli 2__ we train a language model on the E. coli genome.
 We then transfer the weights from the language model to the classification model.
 In __E. coli 3__ we use a much larger genomic corpus from several species of bacteria to train a better language model as the basis for the classification model.
 Progressing through this sequence of